Consensys/teku/BugTriaging.md

 #### Why is it important?
 All software has bugs.
 And sometimes we don't find them.
 This is something that we need to live with.
 However, when we do find bugs we need to do our best to identify the potential impact of that bug in our system.

-A proper triaged bug helps up to prioritize and act on bugs in a timely manner.
+A proper triaged bug helps us to prioritize and act on bugs in a timely manner.
 Also, by analysing the severity and impact of our bugs, we can create/update processes to ensure we are better prepared for them in the future.

 #### How to triage a bug?
 All of our bugs are reported on GitHub issues.
 They are identified by the BUG label.
 We can make use of GitHub labels to categorize our bugs.
 We have 5 labels, P1, P2, ..., P5 to categorize a bug according to our [policy](#Bug-Priorities) shown above.